thehun927/First_Project/README.md

 3/18/14
 =============

-Trying to make a virus scanner PYTHON
+Trying to make a virus scanner in PYTHON

 This is my first time using Python 2
 I am trying to make a virus scanner.